dmarcondes/rugbypackage/README.txt

-Package for R used to get the stattistics from a rugby game (Union and Sevens).
+Package for R used to get the stattistics from a rugby game.